-- The international and local currency symbols are the string DM (for Deutsch Mark). - The decimal point is the comma (,). - The separator grouping digits to the left of the decimal point is the period (.). - The number of digits in groups separated by periods is 3. - The positive sign is null. - The negative sign is the minus (-) character.
+- The international currency symbol is FRF (French Franc) and the local currency symbol is F (Franc). - The decimal point is the comma (,). - No character is defined to group digits to the left of the decimal point. - The number of digits in each grouping to the left of the decimal point.
+In this locale, digits are grouped in threes.
+Because this locale does not define a default monetary thousands separator, the monetary grouping defined in this locale is significant only if the application uses a function to specify a thousands separator.

+- The positive sign is null.

+- The negative sign is the minus (-) character.

+- 3 Section trailer

-The following list describes the symbol names you can define in the ${\tt LC_MONETARY}$ section:
+The following list describes the symbol names you can define in the ${\tt LC_MONETARY}$ section.